GBI stands for Global Biking Initiative

 Although the GBI tours are quite challenging, nobody needs to be scared about this.
 With a certain amount of training exercises and personal fitness everybody should be able to finish all stages.
 At least you should have cycled 2-3 times for more than 100 km a day.
 You also should have cycled a significant distance (more than 70-80 km) for 2 or more days in a row.
 And, to strengthen your personal endurance, you should try to cycle as often as possible (e.g. in your leisure time or on your way to the office).
 Each kilometer counts and will make you feel better during the tour.

 But if you need to skip a day of cycling or even cannot finish a certain stage, there are different possibilities that the GBI brings you to the end of the stage without cycling.

 Is it possible to change the team during the tour?

 Sometimes it is necessary for a cyclist to change the team, e.g. the team speed is to low/high, you want to cycle with a friend in another team, etc. In these cases you only have to speak with you team captain and inform him/her about the team change.
 You also have to talk with the new team captain, as he/she has to confirm it.

 Can I use my own GPS device?

 Yes sure, you can.
-Although the team captains will have GPS devices from the GBI, it is very useful to have at least one more GPS device in the team.
+Although the team captains will have GPS devices, it is very useful to have at least one more GPS device in the team.
 The more the better.

-Some weeks prior to the tour we will publish the GPX tracks of the tour on the event website in the section 'Downloads'.
+Some weeks prior to the tour we will publish the GPX tracks of the tour on our website in the section 'My participations'.
 You can download them and use in your own GPS device.

 What do I have to know about hotel room bookings?